Pakistan, Sri Lanka share points in 1st washout at World Cup

 Sri Lanka will value that point more than its opponent.
 Pakistan had won all seven of their previous CWC completed matches with Sri Lanka, including three in England and Wales.

 Sri Lanka’s next game is against Bangladesh here Tuesday.
-Pakistan plays defending champion Australia in Taunton on Wednesday.
+Pakistan plays defending champion Australia in Taunton the following day.

 Pakistan had ended a run of 11 straight losses in one-day internationals by beating top-ranked England by 14 runs in a thriller at Trent Bridge on Monday.
 That impressive performance came after its second-lowest World Cup total of 105 in a shambolic opening loss to West Indies.